 Eve and witches want to bypass both the bother of living through formative experiences (good or bad) as well as the effort of having to discipline yourself to learn.
 They want the fruit right now.
 Hence, a bite from an apple, or a ritual from a spell book, cuts out both.
 Of course, the fine print tells us that bypassing the path to true Wisdom results in disaster.
-Eve lost Paradise and got to carry the horrible burden of one of her sons killing the other.
-Pretty terrible for any mother.
-And I can also tell you that, at least of the 5 witches I had the displeasure of encountering, they all had pretty sad lives, filled with bitterness, resentment and jealousy.
-Makes you think about the actual fruits they were reaping.
+Eve lost Paradise and had to carry the horrible burden and terrible sadness of one of her sons killing the other.
+Pretty awful for any mother.
+And I can also tell you that, at least of the 5 witches I have had the displeasure of encountering, they all had pretty sad lives, filled with bitterness, resentment and jealousy.
+As Eve discovered, seeking to be "like God" doesn't translate into being God, nor does it result in happiness.
+Rather, this path only leads to more chaos and despair.
+It makes you wonder about the actual fruits they are reaping.

 Happy Halloween #2